tvarkevi/AMYGDALA_REACT_VS_CONNECT/README.md

 ## 5. Post-processing

 After the first-level analysis of both the emotion task and resting-state data, a number of post-processing steps need to be performed before the group-level analysis can be conducted.
+The post-processing procedures are conducted via the Postprocessing subclass.
+This class inherits all attributes and methods of the Preprocessing class, which itself (in turn) inherits from the main Experiment class.
 As before, many of these post-processing methods are conducted using [SPM12](https://www.fil.ion.ucl.ac.uk/spm/software/spm12/) in [MATLAB R2016b](https://nl.mathworks.com/products/matlab.html), via a shell call command.

 The following post-processing steps are supported by the pipeline:
 1. Normalization of the beta (connectivity) maps (see section 2.8)